comp500/cs-docs-mkdocs/docs/wikibook.md

 ### Q24 - Create a 'command history list'.

-Requires an ArrayList<String> which can be complicated if you don't know how to use it, but other than that, it is a really easy bit of code.
+Requires an ArrayList<String> which can be complicated if you don't know how to use it, but other than that it is a really easy bit of code.
+You'll be able to see how ArrayLists work from other parts of the code.
 Probably an initial question.

 ???
 Example Solution